FronTendency/Gallery_for_cardputerADV/README.md

 - Copy your images.jpg into this folder.
 ```
 -Image Requirements:
-    Format: Must be in .jpg extension.
+   Format: Must be in .jpg, .png, or .bmp format.
-    Resolution: Optimized for 240 x 135 pixels (16:9 aspect ratio) to match the Cardputer screen.
+    Resolution: Optimized for 240 x 135 pixels (16:9 aspect ratio) to fit the Cardputer screen.
+    File Size: The preferred image size is up to 600 KB.
     Note: Larger images might work, but they have not been tested yet.
 ```
 > Directory Structure Preview: